matter-labs/zksync-docs/content/00.build/00.zksync-101/_erc20_tutorial/_atlas_erc20_tutorial.md

 ![ERC20 interact script in Atlas](/images/101-erc20/atlas-erc20-interact.png)

-To confirm the account has received the tokens, visit the zkSync Sepolia explorer and search the receiver wallet address.
+To confirm the account has received the tokens, visit the ZKsync Sepolia explorer and search the receiver wallet address.
 You’ll see the new token balance in the assets table:

 ![ERC20 tokens in account balance](/images/101-erc20/erc20-tokens-minted.png)